n8n-io/n8n-docs/docs/nodes/creating-nodes/node-review-checklist.md

 # Node review checklist

+If you want to create a new node for a service - that's great, thank you!
+There are several things to keep in mind when creating the node.
+To help you keep track of them, we prepared a checklist that covers the requirements for creating nodes, from preparation to submission.

-Before submitting a node for review, please make sure you follow the guidelines listed below.
-This will help our team review your PR easier and faster.
+Make sure you tick all the boxes below before submitting a node for review, as this will help our team review your PR easier and faster.

 ## Preparation